PC-Scol/ngrx-forms-material/README.md

 ## Usage

 - Import **NgrxFormsMaterialModule** in your app
-- See the following paragraph for features
+- Refer to the following section for features
+- Refer to the demo app in the projects folder for implementation details.

 ## Features